Updated: Aug 6, 2022

 Harper created Queen Mother's in an effort to move past those negative connotations.
 He says, "we have this thing that our mothers and grandmothers created, and in the marketing of it we also have these symbols used to degrade us, degrade our culture.
 Now America is shifting, getting rid of those symbols, which is good."
 In that shift, Harper hopes that Black chefs, owners, and communities can be stewards and take ownership of that culture.

 The name Queen Mother's is a nod to Harper's desire to, "put respect on the creators of our culture," by making food his mother and grandmother would feel good about and creating a business they would approve of.
 Harper says, "I want to lean into the beauty of our culture", and make food that is "really Black.
 We should be proud of fried chicken, it's such a powerful thing."

-Queen Mother's is located at 2340 Wisconsin Ave NW, Washington, DC 20007, and serves a rotating menu of local, cage-free, and antibiotic-free fried chicken sandwiches and sides.
+Queen Mother's is now located at 918 S Lincoln St, Arlington, VA 22204, and serves a rotating menu of local, cage-free, and antibiotic-free fried chicken sandwiches and sides.
 Initially, in the new location, Queen Mother's will open for lunch from 11 am to 2:30 pm Tuesday through Friday.
 Order online here.